 Wayne is one sharp dude, and he has a knack for noticing stuff, prying it apart, and being able to succinctly share what makes it tick.
 (His OD&D Setting PDF, which I blogged about here on Yore, is a marvelous example of this — and a great read.)

-His comparison of S&W to OD&D got me thinking about my favorite flavor of D&D, Moldvay/Cook (B/X), and its closest OSR analog, Labyrinth Lord.
+His comparison of S&W to OD&D got me thinking about my favorite flavor of D&D, Moldvay/Cook (B/X) (paid link), and its closest OSR analog, Labyrinth Lord.
 I wondered whether or not they differed in the area of dungeon stocking, and I realized I wasn’t sure — I’d just assumed they were pretty much identical.

 But what if they weren’t?
 What if B/X and LL diverged in the same way as OD&D and S&W, or in a different subtle-but-significant way?
 Let’s take a peek.